 Then at last, just before she reached the age of 90, Edna was diagnosed with cancer.
 She learned of the illness during Holy Week, and thought that was appropriate.
 She continued her usual activities for as long as she could, doing her best to ignore the mounting fatigue and pain.
 But on the day after Christmas she collapsed in church, and was rushed to the hospital.

 The doctors were able to revive her, and for two days her condition steadily improved.
 But on the third morning she took a sudden turn for the worse, and the doctors realized that she had only a matter of hours to live.
 At Edna's insistence, the nurses began to look for a priest.

 But there was a complication.
 A huge blizzard had hit the town that morning, and traffic was paralyzed.
 The local pastor had rushed out early in the morning, hoping to get a few last-minute errands done before the snow arrived; he had miscalculated, and was now stuck in a snowbank several miles away, unlikely to return before nightfall.
 No other priest lived close enough to the hospital to make it through the snow on time.

 Edna was drifting in an out of consciousness, but when she was awake she was lucid.
 She was hounding the staff: "Have you found a priest for me yet?"

-Fortunately, someone remembered hearing that a young priest, temporarily home during a year of study abroad, was spending his vacation at his sister’s home just a few blocks from the hospital.
+Fortunately, someone remembered hearing that a young priest, home for vacation during a year of study abroad, was staying at his sister's home just a few blocks from the hospital.
 The nurses tracked him down, and the young priest quickly agreed to come bring the sacraments to a dying woman.